Frequently Asked Questions for Freshman Students

 - I am out of town this summer, what should I do?

-- Can I sign up for a session that is closed or not designated for my major?
+- Can I sign up for a session that is not designated for my major?

-- Academic offices attempt to keep seats open throughout the summer so your class choices should be about the same as for those students attending early sessions.
+- Academic offices attempt to keep seats open throughout the summer.
 However, there is no guarantee that your top class choices will still be open.
-Our faculty and professional advisors and student leader staff will help you build your schedule as best we can.
+Our faculty and professional advisors and student leader staff will help you build your schedule as best we can; we will make sure you leave with a full schedule of classes that work with your degree requirements.
 Remember that your schedule can be altered up until the first week of the semester.

 - If I need to arrive on campus in advance or stay after orientation is over, where can I stay?